userfront/guide/all/tutorials/react-authentication.md

 }
 ```

-With this information, you can perform further checks as desired, or use the `userId` or `userUuid` to look up user information to return.
+With this information, you can perform further checks as desired, or use the `userId` or `userUuid` to look up information related to the user.

 For example, if you wanted to limit a route to admin users, you could check against the `authorization` object from the verified access token: